needsly/needsly/README.md

 # needsly

-Daily needs tracker that allows to keep them in order.
+Minimalistic daily needs tracker that allows to keep them in order.

 It is simple:

-- Add items and organize them into lists
+- Add items by organizing them into lists
 - Resolve items
 - Observe stats
+- Work on shared by network items in collaboration

 ## Prerequisites for development